Anou-shka/SC4002_NLP/Report_Lei_Mingcong.md

 - weight decay rate: 1e-7
 - warm-up ratio: 0.05

-Comparing with train from scretched RNN-base model shown previously, our fine-tune settings use fewer training epochs and smaller warm-up ratio as the pre-trained model was already learned some word meanings.
-We choose lower learning rate as the DeBERTV3 model has more paramater than previouse RNN-base model.
-In addition, we use smaller batch size to save GPU memory.
+Compared with the train from the scratched RNN-base model shown previously, our fine-tuned settings use fewer training epochs and a smaller warm-up ratio as the pre-trained model has already learned some word meanings.
+We chose a lower learning rate as the DeBERTV3 model has more parameters than the previous RNN-based model.
+In addition, we use smaller batch sizes to save GPU memory.

 <center>
     <img src = "./image/Trainging_curve_BERT.png" width = 60%>